relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/monitored_individuals.md

 The only two fields on Monitored Individual currently used in application logic are the `Identifier` and `Secondary Identifier` fields.
 All other fields are simply for display purposes.
 Each Monitored Individual must have a unique value in the Identifier field.
 Typically the Identifier is the employee’s email address.
 Identifier is **case-sensitive**, with the exception of the domain of an email address (e.g. `Test@test.com` and `test@test.com` are treated as two different email addresses / identifiers, while `test@Test.com` and `test@test.com` are treated as the same email addresses / identifiers).
 The Secondary Identifier field is used to list other email addresses that may be associated with this Monitored Individual.
 Email addresses in the Secondary Identifier field should be delimited with a semi-colon (;).
 {: .info }

-It is also possible to automatically add / update / remove Monitored Individuals via [Trace API](/docs/administrator_guide/proactive_ingestion_api_documentation.md).
+It is also possible to automatically add / update / remove Monitored Individuals via [Extensible API's](/docs/administrator_guide/proactive_ingestion_api_documentation.md).
 {: .info }

 ## Billing